ahephner/cpqTags/README.md

 New Tag Search Label Look up: "Seat 3 Plus" Product Lookup: 'minivan'

+New Tag Search Label Look up: "Truck Special" Product Lookup: 'black truck'

 User Search => ‘Red’ return the red car

 User Search => ‘Seats 3” return minivan and red car

+User looks at promos and the black truck shows with the 10% off label.

 ## Search Labels
 The [Search Label](https://advancedturf.lightning.force.com/lightning/setup/ObjectManager/01I6T000002uYCd/Details/view) should be treated as the catergoization.
 They need to be alphabetized and not repeated.
 Treat labels as essentially topics you want to be searchable.
 They are only limited by 125 character limit.
 Once the label is created you can associate it desired products using the tag object look ups.
 Mass importing or assigning tags can be done relatively quickly using python matching scripts.